ec-jrc/lisflood-model/3_optLISFLOOD_lakes/index.md

 ## Introduction

-This annex describes the LISFLOOD lake routine, and how it is used.
-The simulation of lakes is *optional*, and it can be activated by adding the following line to the 'lfoptions' element:
+This pages describes the LISFLOOD lake routine, and how it is used.
+The simulation of lakes is *optional*, and it can be activated by adding the following line to the 'lfoptions' element in the LISFLOOD settings file:

 ```xml
 	<setoption name="simulateLakes" choice="1" />